 Phoenix schools are dedicated to ensuring that upon graduation, students are ready for college.
 Unlike many alternative schools, and even traditional schools, Phoenix's curriculum is backward-mapped to college success, rather than to minimal high school graduation requirements.
 Almost unheard of in the alternative school space, Phoenix offers both dual enrollment opportunities with local community colleges and advanced math classes.
-The following data points mark the success of Phoenix Chelsea and Phoenix Springfield's current success with this goal:
+Phoenix's strategic plan, as mentioned above, outlined a new approach to post-secondary planning and success.
+Specifically, the strategic plan added the viability of career pathways that lead to economic viability.
+We have provided traditional post-secondary data points that mark the success of Phoenix Chelsea and Phoenix Springfield's current success with this goal below, as part of the strategic plan work; we are developing programming and metrics that align to this expanded goal:

-- 23 students across our three schools participated in dual enrollment opportunities during the 2018-2019 school year. - 60% of Phoenix Chelsea students, 100% of Phoenix Springfield students, and 70% of Phoenix Lawrence students who graduated with the class of 2019 applied for and were accepted into one or more colleges.3 - Both Phoenix Chelsea and Phoenix Springfield's college enrollment rates are comparable to national college enrollment rates.
-76% of Phoenix Chelsea graduates have enrolled in college and 80% Phoenix Springfield graduates have enrolled in college colleges.
+- 35 students across our three schools participated in dual enrollment opportunities during the 2019-2020 school year. - 100% of Phoenix Chelsea students, 100% of Phoenix Springfield students, and 50% of Phoenix Lawrence students who graduated with the class of 2020 applied for and were accepted into one or more colleges.3 - Both Phoenix Chelsea and Phoenix Springfield's college enrollment rates are comparable to national college enrollment rates.
+66% of Phoenix Chelsea graduates have enrolled in college and 69% Phoenix Springfield graduates have enrolled in college colleges.
 Nationally, 70% of students enroll in college and 67% of low-income students enroll in college4.
 Phoenix is unable to compare itself to alternative school college enrollment rates, as this data is not publicly reported.
-(Note: Given that Phoenix Lawrence just opened in the 2018-2019 school year, we do not yet have data for this metric; we look forward to providing updated in future years.) - On a biannual student survey, 87% of students across the network reported that college was very important to their futures.
+Note: Given that Phoenix Lawrence just opened in the 2018-2019 school year, we do not yet have data for this metric; we look forward to providing updated in future years.